scorpia-dev/amazon-product-api/README.md

 This is a RESTful Web Service App Using Java 9 and Spring Boot.

-It is used to rank a product and its search term popularity(score) on Amazon.
+It is used to return search term popularity(score) of a product(User of app's input) on Amazon.

 This is done by using Amazon's open product serch API, which will return a list of products related to the search term used.
 You can see this in action on Amazons main page.. if you type in a letter, you get a auto suggestion of 10 searchterms/products that are most asscoiated with that character.